gruntjs-updater/grunt-sh-precompile/README.md

 Returned value type: `String`, this is **`required`**

-It return the generated javascript properties file path in deployment folder structure.
-Normally this is not recommended to use.
+It return the generated localized javascript properties file path in deployment folder structure.

 #### options.commonPropsSrc
 Type: `Array`